GoodBurger03/FoodTruckProject/README.md

 ### Description

 This is a project to make a Food Truck Rating app.
 It will allow the user to enter up to 5 food truck names, food types, and ratings.
+It will then take those attributes and allow you to select from a menu what exactly you would like to view.
+You can view the average rating for a food Truck, the highest rated, the list of trucks the user has entered.

 ### Topics and Technologies used
+* Switches
+* Loops (while &  For)
+* Classes
+* Object creation and OOP